A horror story of a different Novel, as Mike Stevenson put it.

 Sadly, no other information has surfaced, and the real story may never be told.

 Thanks to a fellow forum onlooker during the intial build, at least I had a direction to go digging.
-That "someone" also knew of other photos from "the day" the above photo was taken.
+That "someone" also knew of other photos from "the day" the first photo here was taken.

 Unfortunately, no others of the car however.

-I wanted at least something else to go on, for capturing the caricature of a car required a tad more.
+I wanted at least something else to go on, for capturing the essenece of this car required a tad more.
 That fellow forum onlooker, pointed the way.

-Months of site after site, dead end after dead end I kept building it based on the original photo...
+Some many more months of research, site after site, trail after trail, dead end after dead end...
+I kept building it based on the original photo...

-The fun part though was each day, that search revealed scraps strewn about little forums here & there which proved its existence.
+The fun part though was every now & then, that random search revealed scraps strewn about little forums here & there which proved its existence.
+Although the car didn't rise from the area, a lot surfaced around the midwest whilst on the trail.

 Right about here was where I was going to say something about there being only one known photo of the car.